 If you wish to apply for graduate study in the Department of Music, please visit the Division of Humanities Admissions page for more information and complete the Division of Humanities online application.
-Applications are due by December 15 and include electronic submission of the following materials:
+Applications include electronic submission of the following materials:

 - Personal statement (1 - 2 singe-spaced pages)